Benchmarking the Non-flow Contributions to the Elliptic Flow Parameter ($v_{_2}$) in Proton-Proton Collisions: Introduction

 The first calculation of $v_2$ for p-p collision at $\sqrt{s}=7$ TeV is given in \cite{bozek2011elliptic}.
-In a study for p-p collisions at $14$ TeV \cite{cunqueiro2010nuclear}, it is found that the value of $v_2$ is directly proportional to the eccentricity and impact parameter.
-At the same time, it is inversely proportional to the overlapping area ($S$), where $S=\pi\sqrt{\langle x^2 \rangle \langle y^2 \rangle}$ and charged particle distribution at central rapidity ($\frac{dN_{ch}}{dy}$).
+In a study for p-p collisions at $13$ TeV \cite{cunqueiro2010nuclear}, it is found that the value of $v_2$ is directly proportional to the eccentricity and impact parameter.
+At the same time, it is inversely proportional to the overlapping area ($S$), where $S=\pi\sqrt{\langle X_{_{CM}}^2 \rangle \langle Y_{_{CM}}^2 \rangle}$. $\langle X_{_{CM}}^2 \rangle$ and $\langle Y_{_{CM}}^2 \rangle$ denote the averages in the horizontal and vertical directions, respectively, and charged particle distribution at central rapidity ($\frac{dN}{dy}$).
 The ratio $v_2/\varepsilon$ as a function of multiplicity per unit rapidity divided by the overlapping area $\frac{dN/dy}{S}$ can be used as a tool for identifying the elliptic flow \cite{cunqueiro2010nuclear,bautista2009particle}.
 Several studies have been performed to examine the elliptic flow of different mesons.
-For the D meson, the directed ($v_1$), elliptic ($v_2$), and triangular ($v_3$) flows were studied at $\sqrt{S_{_{NN}}}= 5.02$ TeV of pb-pb collision in the ALICE experiment \cite{trogolo2021directed}.
+For the D meson, the directed ($v_1$), elliptic ($v_2$), and triangular ($v_3$) flows were studied at $\sqrt{S_{_{NN}}}= 5.02$ TeV of Pb-Pb collision in the ALICE experiment \cite{trogolo2021directed} where the triangular flow defines $\langle cos(3(\phi - \psi_{3}))\rangle$ and $\psi_{3}$ is the minor axis of the triangular participant.
 In this study, the values of $v_2$ and $v_3$ were compared for pions.
-At the same center of mass energy and collided nuclei, the elliptic flow of muons decay from the charmed and bottom hadrons at different centrality ranges 0-10\% and 40-60\% and contrasted with theoretical calculations \cite{hu2020production}, also the p-p collision is examined at $\sqrt{S_{_{NN}}}= 13$ TeV.
-The results show that $v_2$ was not zero for the pb-pb central and semi-peripheral collisions.
-The elliptic flow of charmed mesons from the pb-pb collision at $\sqrt{S_{_{NN}}}= 5.02$ TeV and in mid-centrality (i.e. 30-50\%) in ALICE experiment is reported \cite{acharya2018d}.
+At the same center-of-mass energy and collided nuclei, the elliptic flow of muons decay from the charmed and bottom hadrons at different centrality ranges 0-10\% and 40-60\% were contrasted with theoretical calculations, providing more information about the interaction of the previously mentioned particles with hot-dense matter \cite{hu2020production}, also the p-p collision is examined at $\sqrt{s}$ = 13 TeV.
+The results show that $v_2$ was not zero for the Pb-Pb central and semi-peripheral collisions.
+The elliptic flow of charmed mesons from the Pb-Pb collision at $\sqrt{S_{_{NN}}}= 5.02$ TeV and in mid-centrality (i.e. 30-50\%) in the ALICE experiment is reported \cite{acharya2018d}.
 The $v_2$ reconstruction of charmed mesons was at mid-rapidity lower than 0.8 and a momentum range of 1-24 GeV/c.
 Comparing the previous average values of $v_2$ with their correspondents at $\sqrt{S_{_{NN}}}= 2.76$ TeV, they were found to be not identical \cite{abelev2013d}.
-The elliptic flow of photons at high $p_{_t}$ corresponds to the anisotropy in quark momentum during the early stages after collision.
-Conversely, at low $p_{_t}$, it reflects the substantial momentum anisotropy of pions during hadronic release (i.e. later stages).
-At $p_{_t} \leq 1-2$ GeV/c supports information about the development of the QGP fireball \cite{chatterjee2006elliptic}. \\
+The $v_2$ of photons at high $p_{_T}$ corresponds to the anisotropy in quark momentum and is measured directly after the collision \cite{kasmaei2020photon}.
+Conversely, at low $p_{_T}$, it reflects the substantial momentum anisotropy of pions during hadronic release (i.e. later stages).
+At $p_{_T}$$ \leq$ 1-2 GeV/c supports information about the development of the QGP fireball \cite{chatterjee2006elliptic}. \\